Arizona vs. Alabama Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Arizona Performance Insights

-- The Wildcats' +233 scoring differential (outscoring opponents by 25.9 points per game) is a result of scoring 92.9 points per game (second in college basketball) while allowing 67 per outing (84th in college basketball).
+- The Wildcats have a +233 scoring differential, topping opponents by 25.9 points per game.
+They're putting up 92.9 points per game to rank first in college basketball and are allowing 67 per outing to rank 86th in college basketball.

-- Arizona grabs 43.9 rebounds per game (11th in college basketball) while conceding 28.8 per contest to its opponents.
-It outrebounds opponents by 15.1 boards per game.
+- Arizona wins the rebound battle by 15.1 boards on average.
+It records 43.9 rebounds per game, which ranks 11th in college basketball, while its opponents grab 28.8 per contest.

-- Arizona connects on 8.2 three-pointers per game (123rd in college basketball) at a 38.9% rate (20th in college basketball), compared to the 8 its opponents make while shooting 34.3% from deep.
+- Arizona connects on 8.2 three-pointers per game (122nd in college basketball), while its opponents have made 8 on average.

-- The Wildcats average 109.7 points per 100 possessions (eighth in college basketball), while giving up 79.1 points per 100 possessions (12th in college basketball).
+- The Wildcats rank eighth in college basketball by averaging 109.7 points per 100 possessions on offense, and defensively are 14th in college basketball, allowing 79.1 points per 100 possessions.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.